 Multiple HDMI inputs

 11 channel home theater systems will almost certainly utilize multiple devices that use an HDMI connection, including the TV.
-You want to make sure you have enough of them, we’d say at least 5 if you’re not sure.
+Most 11+ channel receivers in 2023 will have plenty, but it’s good to be sure you have enough of them, we’d say at least 5 at a bare minimum.

 This becomes all the more important with higher end, higher output a/v electronics because they can produce a lot of heat.
 Overheating is a longevity killer, so you want a receiver that is big and ventilated enough for components to breathe and disperse heat efficiently.